ColOfAbRiX/role-ssl-certs/README.md

 The role tries to be flexible and generic and doesn't want to impose opinionated views on how to manage your PKI.
 The role has been designed to work as a pipeline and to support as many features as possible and to uniform the way the PKI is created.
 These are the features of the ssl-certs role:

+- It can install and trust certificates on the system
 - It can create self-signed certificates, including Root Certification Authorities.
 - It supports DSA, RSA and ECDSA keys.
- - It outputs keys and certificates in PEM format (more formats to come).
+- It outputs keys in PEM format and certificates in PEM, DER or JKS format (more formats to come).
 - It supports the encryption of the private key with a passphrase.
 - It can create signed certificates from existing or new CA.
 - Or it can just stop at the CSR create and later installation of a certificate.
 - It can create certificate chain files.
 - It can generate multiple certificates with the same private key.
 - If you have existing certificates this role can use them.
 - It can install the certificates in a specific location on the target system.
 - And it can use a local path to store the keys and certificates.
 - It can install the certificates on trust stores (OS dependent).
 - It can use extended SSLv3 attributes.

 ## Requirements and Dependencies